oconnor663/bao/README.md

 than the original. `bao hash --encoded` can quickly extract the root hash from the encoded file, the same result as running `bao hash` on the original content.
-Given that hash, `bao decode` will **stream verified content bytes** from the encoded file, with an optional start offset.
+Given that hash, `bao decode` will **stream verified content bytes** from the encoded file, with an optional `--start` offset. `decode` can read from a pipe or a socket, unless `--start` is used, in which case it needs to be able to seek.

-`bao slice` takes a start offset and a length of content bytes to read and extracts the parts of an encoded file needed to read just those bytes. `bao decode-slice` takes those arguments plus the **same hash** that `bao decode` uses, and verifies and outputs the specified range of content bytes.
-Note that `bao hash --encoded` can read an extracted slice just like a full encoded file.
+`bao slice` takes a start offset and a byte count and extracts the parts of an encoded file needed to read just those bytes. `bao decode-slice` takes the same offset and count plus the **same hash that `decode` uses**, reads in the output of `slice`, and outputs the specified range of content bytes.
+While `slice` and `decode --start=...` require seeking, and so generally require a full encoded file on disk, `decode-slice` doesn't need to seek and can stream from a pipe or a socket like a regular `decode`.
+Note that `bao hash --encoded` can hash an extracted slice just like a full encoded file.

 You can build the `bao` binary from the `bao_bin` sub-crate, like this: